JarleSoelie/gate_pCT/README.md

 REMEMBER to set the correct number of protons (spot weight multiplied by the number of spots from planDescription file)!

 (The rotation parameter is mandatory in this simulation framework to get the correct output filenames and ensure rotation of the CTP phantoms.)
-To run a full pCT scan with the settings set in main.mac, do the following in your terminal:<br />
+Run the runScan.sh shell script (remember to make it executable...) to run a full pCT scan with the settings set in main.mac.<br />
 *./runScan.sh <rotation_start> <rotation_end> <rotation_increment>*

 E.g. A full 360 degree scan every 2 degrees (=180 projections)<br />